3HDM with $\Delta(27)$ symmetry and its phenomenological consequences: Group theory of

 \section{Group theory of $\Delta(27)$}

-$\Delta(27)$ is a discrete subgroup of $SU(3)$ with two complex 3-dimensional irreducible representations, and 9 distinct 1-dimensional irreducible representations.
-Here we label one of the 3-dimensional as the anti-triplet $\bar{\mathbf{3}}$, the other as the triplet $\mathbf{3}$, and label the singlets as $\mathbf{1}_{k,l}$ ($k,l=0,1,2$), with the labels $k,l$ conveniently denote the transformation properties under the order 3 generators $c$, $d$ of the group ($c^3=1$ and $d^3=1$).
-The generators for 1-dimensional representations are simply the phases (powers of $\omega$).
-In a convenient basis which we use throughout, for the triplet and anti-triplet representation we have:
+$\Delta(27)$ is a discrete subgroup of $SU(3)$ with two complex 3-dimensional and 9 distinct 1-dimensional irreducible representations.
+Here we label one of the 3-dimensional ones as the anti-triplet $\bar{\mathbf{3}}$, the other as the triplet $\mathbf{3}$, and label the singlets as $\mathbf{1}_{k,l}$ ($k,l=0,1,2$) --- where the labels $k,l$ denote the transformation properties under the order 3 generators $c$, $d$ of the group ($c^3=1$ and $d^3=1$).
+The generators for 1-dimensional representations are simply the phases (powers of $\omega\equiv e^{i\frac{2\pi }{3}}$).
+In a convenient basis, which we use throughout, for the triplet and anti-triplet representation we have

-With this notation, as the generators of the group are order 3, the trivial singlet is obtained from products of singlets where the labels add up to zero or multiples of 3.
-The product of a triplet and anti-triplet results in all nine singlets whereas the product of two anti-triplets yields three triplets and vice-versa, as follows
+With this notation, as the generators of the group are of order 3, the trivial singlet is obtained from products of singlets where the labels add up to zero modulo 3.
+The product of a triplet and anti-triplet results in all nine singlets whereas the product of two anti-triplets yields three triplets and vice-versa as follows

 The specific composition rules for the (anti-)triplet products are